-The cycle of the ESMUC Large Ensembles takes place twice a year, generally coinciding with the end of the academic periods, when the school’s various formations showcase the fruit of their work in a series of concerts that meets the typical conditions and demand level of professional practice.
+The cycle of ESMUC’s large ensembles takes place twice a year, usually at the end of the academic periods, when the school’s various formations showcase the results of their work in a series of concerts that meet the typical conditions and requirements of professional practice.

 All the performances featured in this cycle are recorded in high quality and shared on the Large Ensembles play list on the ESMUC YouTube channel.

 ESMUC’s stable ensembles